Aabha-J/Data-Analysis/README.md

 # Data-Analysis
-Analyzing data through Excel and python libraries such as pandas and numpy
+Analyzing data through Excel and python libraries such as pandas and numpy.
+Creating interactive dashboards with Power BI and Tableue